Introduction to Waves of Innovation

 Five years ago, President Andrew K. Benton launched Waves of Innovation to inspire, engage, and motivate faculty, staff, and students to rethink Pepperdine and help shape its future.
 Since then, more than 350 ideas have been submitted and 13 grants totaling $1.2 million have been awarded to forward-thinking, innovative proposals.
 Best of all, several ideas have been implemented and have produced results that will impact the University for years to come.

-This year we are once again inviting the Pepperdine community to submit ideas that will help foster institutional and academic excellence while strengthening our ties as a community.
+This year, once again we invited the Pepperdine community to submit ideas that will help foster institutional and academic excellence while strengthening our ties as a community.

-The Waves of Innovation committee will review all submissions and announce finalists whose ideas best meet our objective to improve Pepperdine and the Pepperdine experience.
-Proposals should target the six Waves of Innovation categories, including a new addition for this year—enhancing sustainability at the University.
+The Waves of Innovation Committee reviewed 89 submissions whose ideas best met our objective to improve Pepperdine and the Pepperdine experience.
+Proposals targeted the six Waves of Innovation categories, including a new addition for this year—enhancing sustainability at the University.